Alamo City Rugby Football Club

 The Alamo City Rugby Football Club (informally Alamo City RFC or Alamo City Rugby) is an American rugby union club that is based in San Antonio, Texas.
 Alamo City RFC plays in the Texas Rugby Union Men's Division 2 league.
-Home matches are held at the Bowie Field rugby pitches located inside Brooks Park in southeast San Antonio, TX.
-The nickname for Alamo City Rugby is "The Defenders".
+Home matches are held at the Bowie Field rugby pitches located inside Brooks Park in southeast San Antonio.
+The club's nickname is "The Defenders".

 History

-In 1983, the Alamo City Rugby Football Club was started by a small group of players who were interested in promoting rugby in the city of San Antonio, Texas.
-Over the years, the club has grown to support high school, collegiate, masters (“old boys”), military, and currently, men’s division II.
+In 1983, the Alamo City Rugby Football Club was started by a small group of players who were interested in promoting rugby in San Antonio, Texas.
+Over the years, the club has grown to support high school, collegiate, masters (“old boys”), military, and currently, men's division II.
 A great achievement for the club was when the high school team received 2nd, 3rd, and 6th-place finishes in the National High School Championships.
 The fathering of the high school program helped the club achieve its 501(c)-3 status as a non-profit organization with exemption from state franchise and sales tax.

-In 2001, Alamo City RFC expanded its club by starting a women’s side, which formed by word of mouth through the men's club and local soccer leagues.
+In 2001, Alamo City RFC expanded its club by starting a women's side, which formed by word of mouth through the men's club and local soccer leagues.
 Most of the women had little exposure to rugby prior to joining Alamo City RFC, but quickly adapted to the change in rules and techniques.
 The women's team ceased operations in 2007 due to a dwindling numbers restricting them from fielding a side.

 Bowie Field

-Another one of the club’s great accomplishments was obtaining the land for Bowie Field, which was named after Dr. Neil Bowie for his never-ending support to the club.
+The club notably obtained the land for Bowie Field, which was named after Dr. Neil Bowie for his never-ending support to the club.
 The 10 acre site has a regulation rugby playing pitch and a lighted practice pitch.
 The lighted practice pitch was named the Kevin Howell Memorial Pitch after the late Kevin Howell.
-This facility is San Antonio’s first and only of its kind.
+This facility is San Antonio's first of its kind.
 It is located south of Brooks City-Base on Goliad Rd.

 Community involvement

-ACRFC contributes to the community of San Antonio by holding events and assisting in local charity fund raisers.
-The club has increased its ability to contribute to the community with their affiliation to the Harp and Shamrock Society, Target 90 Goals for San Antonio, and other local organizations.
-Alamo City RFC has an annual presence delivering toys to children in support of the San Antonio Elf Louise Program.
-GLI Distributing has also assisted by giving generous contributions to Alamo City RFC.
-In addition, ACRFC members donate their time to the San Antonio Food Bank.
+ACRFC contributes to the community of San Antonio by holding events and assisting in local charity fundraisers.
+The club has affiliated with the Harp and Shamrock Society, Target 90 Goals for San Antonio, and other local organizations.
+Alamo City RFC does an annual toy delivery to children in support of the San Antonio Elf Louise Program.
+In addition, ACRFC members volunteer at the San Antonio Food Bank.

-In recent years, members of Alamo City Rugby have begun donating their time and money to the Cystic Fibrosis Foundation.
+Members of Alamo City Rugby have donated their time and money to the Cystic Fibrosis Foundation.
 Specifically representing the Lone Star Chapter, ACRFC participates in the San Antonio CF Great Strides, and the CF Tower Climb.
 Participants will run a mile prior to running up the stairs of the Tower of the Americas in downtown San Antonio.